HZ-SA-DSAI/aml_aks_generic_model_deployment/README.md

     1. Body is set to json string with the following structure: {'data': RAW_DATA}
     2. headers = {'Content-Type':'application/json'}
     3. params = {'model_name': MODEL_NAME}

+# Overview

+This solution template is meant to provide an alternative option to deploy machine learning models registered in AML workspace to AKS clusters.
+This helps enable the following use cases:

+1. Enable multi-region deployment
+2. More flexibility in endpoint configuration and management
+3. Model agnostic--one endpoint can invoke several models, providing the required environment is built beforehand.
+One environment can be reused across several models
+4. Controlled roll out of model inference deployment
+5. Enable higher automation across various AML workspaces for CI/CD purposes
+6. The solution can be customized to retrieve models directly from Azure storage, without invoking AML workspace at all, providing further flexibility
+7. The solution can be modified to include use cases beyond model inferencing.
+Data engineering via AKS endpoint without any specified model is also possible.

 # Step by Step Instructions